 We have a qualified non-contributory profit sharing plan covering most of our U.S. employees.
 Contributions to this plan, which are made at the discretion of our Board of Directors, may be made in cash, shares of our common stock, or in a combination of cash and shares of our common stock.
 We also maintain qualified contributory retirement savings plans in which most of our U.S. employees are eligible to participate.
-The qualified contributory retirement savings plans in cash based upon the amount contributed to the plans by the participants.
+The qualified contributory retirement savings plans generally provide for our contributions in cash based upon the amount contributed to the plans by the participants.

 Our contributions to our provisions for the profit sharing plan and retirement savings plans are charged to operations and amounted to \$42.9 million in 2016, \$55.3 million in 2015, and \$50.3 million in 2014.
-In 2016, 830,600 shares were contributed as part of our contribution to the profit sharing plan related to 2015; in 2015, 787,500 shares were contributed as part of our contribution to the profit sharing plan related to 2013.
+In 2016, 830,600 shares were contributed as part of our contribution to the profit sharing plan related to 2015; in 2015, 787,500 shares were contributed as part of our contribution to the profit sharing plan related to 2014, and in 2014, 965,200 shares were contributed as part of our contribution to the profit sharing plan related to 2013.
 These shares were issued out of treasury stock.